-This article brings you the CBSE Class 9 Science notes on chapter 14 ‘Natural Resources’ (Part-II) .
-In previous part, of this chapter, you learned about Natural Resourcesand its types.
-In this some other resources and various biogeochemical cycles in nature.
+This article brings you the CBSE Class 9 Science notes on chapter 14 ‘Natural Resources’ (Part-II).
+In the previous part, of this chapter, you learned about Natural Resources and their types.
+In this part, some more resources and various biogeochemical cycles in nature will be discussed in detail.
 These chapter notes are prepared by the subject experts and cover every important topic from the chapter.
-At the end of the notes you can try the questions asked from the discussed set of topics.
-These questions will help you to track your preparation level and get a hold on the subject.
+You can also assess your learning by practicing the questions given at the end of these notes.

 Main topics covered in this part of CBSE Class 9 Science, Natural Resources: Chapter Notes, are:

-Rain is formed by evaporation and condensation of water through water cycle in.
+Rain is formed by evaporation and condensation of water through water cycle.

 Acid rain is caused by the release of the gases like SO2 (sulphur dioxide) and NO2 (nitrogen dioxide) released from the emission of vehicles and combustion of fuels.
 These gases dissolve in rain water to form nitric acid and sulphuric acid.